 The fee targets diesel vehicles in particular, alongside many older petrol cars and vans.

-Any ULEZ-liable vehicle driving in the zone must pay £12.50 per day - that's on top of the daily £11.50 Congestion Charge.
+Any ULEZ-liable vehicle driving in the zone must pay £12.50 per - that's on top of the daily £15.00 Congestion Charge.
+Heavier vehicles such as lorries over 3.5 tonnes, and buses over 5 tonnes, will need to pay £100.

-Most diesel cars registered before September 2015 and most vans registered before September 2016 are affected.
+Most diesel cars registered before September 2015 and most vans registered before September 2016 are subject to the ULEZ charge.
 Most cars with petrol engines registered before 2001 are liable, together with some vehicles registered between 2001 and 2005.
 The ULEZ must also be paid by lorries and buses registered before 2014.

 - Vehicles that meet Euro 6 - introduced in September 2015 for cars and September 2016 for vans - are exempt, as are some models that met the standard earlier